nathanansel28/40.014-ESA-webapp/README.md

 ## 🛠 Installation and Setup Instructions

-There are two parts to this: Front-end and Back-end, hence, you will need to run two different terminals to ensure that this website works!
+There are three parts to this: Front-end,  Back-end (1) and Back-end (2), hence, you will need to run three different terminals to ensure that this website works!

-## Back End
+## Back End Part 1

 1. Open a new terminal, ensure that your directory is in the server folder (do `cd server`)